Night photography can be exceptionally frustrating. Especially when you don’t know what you’re doing.

 But I always find it much less noticeable at night as the lack of light takes away some of the definition.

-Sometimes you’ll be a scene in which your subject goes way into the distance – to a point of convergence.
+Sometimes you’ll be in a scene in which your subject goes way into the distance – to a point of convergence.
 You’ll need a narrow aperture to produce a wider DoF.

 The photo below was shot at f/13 for 25 seconds at ISO 100.
 You can get away with these settings because you rely on a bright source of light to be the subject.